unbedded/ai_sw_workflow/README.md

 </div>

 # Abstract
-Current AI-assisted coding tools primarily focus on isolated tasks within the software development lifecycle, such as writing, testing, and reviewing code.
-This fragmented approach limits their effectiveness and fails to provide a comprehensive solution that integrates all stages of development.
+Current AI-assisted coding tools focus on isolated tasks within the software development lifecycle, such as code writing, testing, and review.
+This fragmented approach limits their effectiveness and fails to provide a cohesive solution that integrates all stages of development.

-This paper introduces an end-to-end AI-assisted software development workflow that automates the entire process—from high-level requirements to detailed design, code generation, and automated unit testing.
-The proposed workflow ensures well-documented artifacts at every stage while allowing for user intervention when necessary.
-This approach addresses the limitations of current AI coding assistants, which often operate only at isolated stages of software development.
+This paper introduces an end-to-end AI-assisted software development workflow that spans the entire lifecycle—from high-level requirements through detailed design, code generation, and automated unit testing.
+The workflow emphasizes well-documented artifacts at every stage while supporting user intervention when needed.
+By addressing the limitations of existing AI tools, this approach enables a holistic and efficient development process.

+Central to this workflow is the adoption of Test-Driven Development (TDD).
+Unlike conventional AI systems marketed for rapid prototyping, this approach incorporates benchmark policies and unit tests to deliver production-quality code.
+High-level requirements are validated against unit tests, which in turn verify the target software.
+Generative AI accelerates both unit test creation and code implementation, ensuring consistency and reliability.
+Furthermore, the workflow’s capacity for reflection and self-refinement promises significant potential for iterative improvement in future software development.

 The diagram above leverages the Model-Based Systems Engineering (MBSE) V-Diagram and shows the necessary artifacts to support the full-cycle workflow proposed by this paper.